-- 1. Press the PHONE button to begin. - After the "Ready" prompt and following the beep, say "Setup", then say "Select Audio Devices".
-Say, the pame of the audio device or ask the - 3.
+- 1. Press the PHONE button to begin. - 2.
+After the "Ready" prompt and following the beep, say "Setup", then say "Select Audio Devices." - 3.
 Say the name of the audio device or ask the Uconnect® phone system to list the audio devices.